 Site visits & Social activities

 Site visits but also social activities are important parts of Green.Building.Solutions.
 Find below the locations we visited during the last courses to gain an insight how different buildings in passive house standard look like, how they work and function.
 Vienna as the capital of energy efficient buildings offers a great variety to learn how ecological and sustainable architecture and building works in practise.
+Additionally, during the course you are living in one of the energy-efficient dormitories of OeAD-Housing Office.

 Getting the people together and networking is the aim of social activities that are offered during the 3 weeks for our participants.
 Is it the tasting of typical Austrian wine together with dinner at the Heurigen or learning how to dance the generally known typical Viennese Waltz – group activities are always a lot of fun and brings you closer to the culture of Austria.– Viennese Waltzing Night